comment Add Comment

 After: Information at your fingertips

 As you head for the canteen a colleague calls you on the walkie-talkie for an urgent clarification on one of the safety procedures.
 For this procedure and other documents, instantly open the file in the tablet computer.
 No time is lost running back to the office.
-That is, you have the information at your fingertips.This is possible becausethe site has plant-wide industrial Wi-Fi infrastructure to support document access and many other functions.
+That is, you have the information at your fingertips.This is possible becausethe site has plant-wide industrial Wi-Fi to support document access and many other functions.

 After: Real-time inspection